merberich/aes_microcontroller_workshop/01-electronics.md

 # Electronics

+At its foundation, embedded systems are electrical systems that we've organized in such a way that they become useful.
+Microcontrollers happen to be one possible way of organizing an electrical system.
+To develop a solid theory for microcontrollers, we must first have a solid footing in electrical system theory.

 ## Electronics Fundamentals

 **Electricity** is the presence and movement of charge through conductive paths.
 We use several terms to quantify this movement of charge (denoted by dimensional value Q, with SI unit Coulomb [C]):